-Chapter 4 of this Volume contains an analysis of the LEDPA, which is required under the Section 404(b)(1) guidelines of the CWA.
+Chapter 4 of this volume contains an analysis of the least environmentally damaging practicable alternative (LEDPA), which is required under the Section 404(b)(1) guidelines of the Clean Water Act (CWA).
 Specifically, Section 404(b)(1) of the CWA stipulates that no discharge of dredged or fill material into waters of the United States, which include wetlands, shall be permitted if there is a practicable alternative (LEDPA) which would have less adverse impact on the aquatic ecosystem, so long as the alternative does not have other significant environmental consequences.
 Furthermore, an alternative is considered practicable if it is available and capable of being implemented after taking into consideration cost, existing technology, and logistics in light of overall project purposes.
-The Section 404 (b)(1) guidelines are applicable to proposed action that is analyzed in this Volume.
+The Section 404 (b)(1) guidelines are applicable to proposed action that is analyzed in this volume.